-When Grad School Is Worth the Bill
+When Graduate School Is Worth It

 Many see grad school as a waste of money – and it isn't the right choice for everybody.
 But for some, it's a very worthwhile investment.

 In recent years, a common refrain on education has been that a master’s degree is the new bachelor’s degree.
 College grads compete for low-level jobs with people who have decades of experience.

 Many students are taking the leap into a master’s program without thinking of alternatives or costs.

 As an admissions coordinator for a time, I cringed whenever I had to explain to an eager applicant that tuition would cost nearly $80,000 with no opportunities for graduate assistantships and very few scholarships.
 But I knew our program had value.
 We were in a new tech field, offered paid internships that covered the majority of tuition, and were accredited to a well-known school.

 When and Why Grad School Will Work For You